 Weeks 1–2

 Free splat capture (we scan, or coach your team) plus MCP relay live for 5–10 of your facilities.
-Zero invoice during this window.
+Start with read-only scene queries — zero invoice during this window.

 Weeks 3–8